This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 Dependency Mappings

 Tanzu Buildpacks may download dependencies from the Internet.
-For example, the Java Buildpack will download the BellSoft Liberica JRE will from the Liberica github releases by default.
+For example, the Java Buildpack downloads the BellSoft Liberica JRE from the Liberica github releases by default.

-If a dependency URI is inaccessible from the build environment, a binding can be used to map a new URI to a given dependency.
+If a dependency URI is inaccessible from the build environment, you can use a binding to map a new URI to the dependency.
 This allows organizations to upload a copies of vetted dependencies to an accessible location and provide developers and CI/CD pipelines with configuration pointing the buildpack at the accessible dependencies.

 The URI mappings can be configured with one or more bindings of type dependency-mapping.
 Each key value pair in the binding should map the sha256 of a dependency to a URI.
-Information about the dependencies a buildpack may download (including the sha256 and the current default uri) can be found in the buildpack.toml of each component buildpack.
+You can find information about the dependencies a buildpack downloads, including the sha256 and the current default uri, in the buildpack.toml of each component buildpack.

-For example, to make the Bellsoft Liberica JRE dependency accessible available to builds in an environment where Github is inaccessible, an operator should:
+For example, to make the Bellsoft Liberica JRE dependency accessible available to builds in an environment where Github is inaccessible, an operator must:

 1. Find the sha256 and default uri for the desired dependency in buildpack.toml of the Bellsoft Liberica buildpack.
 Example values: